AD Architecture

 compile and eval

-compile consumes a MaterializedGraph, not a fragment.
+compile consumes a MaterializedGraph, not a graph.

-let view = resolve(vec![fragment_a, fragment_b, fragment_c]);
+let view = resolve(vec![graph_a, graph_b, graph_c]);

 let graph = materialize_merge(&view, &requested_outputs);